 - We’ve begun to create a new induction and on-going training programme for all staff to ensure the Lyric’s culture and working environment is anti-racist, open and safe for everyone.
 This will include ensuring that all staff have safe and clear routes to report racism.

 - We are increasing the agency and strategic impact of youth voice at the Lyric.
-We invited all of our current Young Lyric Members to consult, share and audit youth voice within the Lyric, this included permanent and casual staff aged under 25.
+This began in 2020 by inviting all of our current Young Lyric Members to consult, share and audit youth voice within the Lyric and included permanent and casual staff aged under 25.
 From this a steering group was formed by the young people, who designed our Young Lyric Associate scheme, you can read more about who they are and their involvement with us here.
 We will work with these young people over the next year to continue our development in embedding Youth Voice within the Lyric.
 In addition, we have recruited Kickstart paid positions across the Lyric to increase the presence of youth voice within our workforce.
 We have updated our equal opportunities form to better reflect how we capture our data in relation to youth employment.
-This work is led by our Director of Young Lyric.
-Our ambition is to ensure that young people’s voices are at the heart of Lyric strategy.
-Read more about the plans for Youth Voice here.
+This work is led by our Director of Young Lyric and our ambition is to ensure that young people’s voices are at the heart of Lyric strategy.
+A summary of our journey so far can be found here

-- We have set up a new staff Diversity Taskforce, a group which is being developed in consultation with staff and is a space to develop progressive ideas and actions to ensure the Lyric is inclusive for everyone.
+- We have set up a new staff Diversity Development Group, a group which is being developed in consultation with staff and is a space to develop progressive ideas and actions to ensure the Lyric is inclusive for everyone.
 We are also exploring how to make safer spaces for our Black colleagues.

 - We want to develop and implement a new career progression programme for staff from underrepresented groups.
 We will develop new partnerships to make this happen.